 How the IRS determines where to send your payment

-The IRS states that if you’re a retiree who receives either Social Security retirement or Railroad Retirement benefits, you’ll also receive your payment automatically, even if you didn’t file tax returns in 2018 or 2019.
-You should receive your payment the same way you normally receive your benefits.
+The IRS states that if you’re a retiree who receives either Social Security retirement or Railroad Retirement benefits, you’ll automatically receive your payment the same way you normally receive your benefits.

 How to check the status of your payment